alvin-chang/frankensteinprophet/README.md

 # Day 7
 Well, it's never done until it's done.
 In order to debug the mysterious failure, I've installed Jupyter Lab directly on my Mac Mini server.
 That comes with strange ["Python doesn't consider it a bug" **feature**](https://bugs.python.org/issue25053) that function must be defined in a separate file.
 Nevertheless, it's now reliably churning out S&P 500 and FTSE 100.
 </details>

+# Today
+The codebase now have
+- classical gression
+-- day-by-day for the next 365 days;
+-- minute-by-minute for the next 24 hours;
+- neural network AR
+-- day-by-day for the next 365 days;
+-- TODO: minute-by-minute for the next 24 hours.